hermannheringer/facet4windows/README.md

 ### Revert functions

-If you want to revert some specific function, create and add this opposite (or equivalent) name function that reverts the required behaviour to the default and append it to the present file.
+To undo the effects of a specific function, you can write and add a complementary function that restores the original behavior and append it to the current file.

+The code at the end of each instruction contains the default values for Windows 11 22H2 and Windows 10 LTSC 21H2 distributions.

+You are welcome to experiment and modify the functions as you wish.

 ## **Finally**
 If you understand what you are doing, consider downloading and running Microsoft Autoruns to check your system.